 Prior to Version 14, Domino would install to run under the Windows account Local System also known as NT AUTHORITY\SYSTEM which has the SID S-1-5-18.

-During the installation of Domino, enter NT AUTHORITY\SYSTEM into the field 'User Name' when the installer gets to the step 'Input Windows User Name'
+During the installation of Domino, enter NT AUTHORITY\SYSTEM into the field 'User Name' when the installer gets to the step 'Input Windows User Name'.

-If you are going to be updating Domino in-place on a server where SpamSentinel is already running, you will also need make a simple edit to two of SpamSentinel's .xml files.
+If you are going to be updating Domino in-place on a server where SpamSentinel is already running, you will also need to make a simple edit to two of SpamSentinel's .xml files.
 These are required because the Domino 14 installer moves the location of the notes.ini file from the Domino program directory to the Domino data directory.

 1. Find the directory where the SpamSentinel Scanner service files are located.
 These are typically on the same drive as the Domino Program files and in a directory named <drive>:\SpamSentinel\Scanner\Partition1